 Furosemide Tablets - Clinical Pharmacology

-Investigations into the mode of action of furosemide have utilized micropuncture studies in rats, stop flow experiments in dogs and various clearance studies in both humans and experimental animals.
-It has been demonstrated that furosemide inhibits primarily the absorption of sodium and chloride not only in the proximal and distal tubules but also in the loop of Henle.
+Investigations into the mode of action of FUROSEMIDE TABLET have utilized micropuncture studies in rats, stop flow experiments in dogs and various clearance studies in both humans and experimental animals.
+It has been demonstrated that FUROSEMIDE TABLET inhibits primarily the absorption of sodium and chloride not only in the proximal and distal tubules but also in the loop of Henle.
 The high degree of efficacy is largely due to the unique site of action.
 The action on the distal tubule is independent of any inhibitory effect on carbonic anhydrase and aldosterone.

 The onset of diuresis following oral administration is within 1 hour.
 The peak effect occurs within the first or second hour.
 The duration of diuretic effect is 6 to 8 hours.

-In fasted normal men, the mean bioavailability of furosemide from Furosemide Tablets and furosemide oral solution is 64% and 60%, respectively, of that from an intravenous injection of the drug.
+In fasted normal men, the mean bioavailability of furosemide from FUROSEMIDE TABLET and FUROSEMIDE Oral Solution is 64% and 60%, respectively, of that from an intravenous injection of the drug.
 Although furosemide is more rapidly absorbed from the oral solution (50 minutes) than from the tablet (87 minutes), peak plasma levels and area under the plasma concentration-time curves do not differ significantly.
 Peak plasma concentrations increase with increasing dose but times-to-peak do not differ among doses.
 The terminal half-life of furosemide is approximately 2 hours.

 Significantly more furosemide is excreted in urine following the IV injection than after the tablet or oral solution.
 There are no significant differences between the two oral formulations in the amount of unchanged drug excreted in urine.